DevExpress/devextreme-angular-template/README.md

 ### Use a Predefined Theme

 The DevExtreme Angular Template uses different themes for its content and menu.
-Pass the theme name to the base-theme option in the metadata.base.json and metadata.additional.json files in the src\themes folder to modify the content and menu themes respectively.
+Pass the theme's name to the base-theme option in the metadata.base.json and metadata.additional.json files in the src\themes folder to modify the content and menu themes respectively.
 See [Predefined Themes](https://js.devexpress.com/Documentation/Guide/Themes/Predefined_Themes/) for more information.

     {
         // ...,